Wilfongjt/symptomgard/README.md

 # SymptomGard
 SymptomGard is a public health map.
+Uses a simple survey to collect symptoms and risk factors.
+Data is then displayed on a map.
+The seed of this idea comes from https://healthweather.us where data from internet connected thermometers is map and is helping predict the migration of the covid virus.
+Of course, we can't create our own thermometer but we can survey to collect symptoms.

 ## Architecture:
 Generalization: [Frontend] <-> [API] <-> [Backend]